Frequently Asked Questions

 Why can't I get through on the phone lines?

-Our incredible staff are overwhelmed and the resultant stress is building.
+Our incredible staff are overwhelmed by the high volume of phone calls they receive on a daily basis.
 It is with the utmost respect that we ask each of our patients to only call when necessary and be understanding of the demand on our frontline staff.

 How do I book an appointment online?